-This 6-month course offers students an opportunity to learn from experience - "learn by doing".
-Students will gain valuable practical experience as an education assistant.
-Students will be engaged in bi weekly 1.25 hours seminars/workshops.
+This 12-month course offers students an opportunity to learn from experience - "learn by doing".
+Students will secure a practicum/s and will gain valuable practical experience as an education assistant.
+Students will be engaged in regular 2hours seminars /workshops as outlined on page 8 of this syllabus.
 Each student will be journaling about her/his learning and progress achieved, and meeting with the Director Human Services Programs as scheduled to review progress.
 Each student will be under the supervision of the Human Services Programs Director and a site supervisor.
 Attendance at all scheduled seminars/workshops and practicum appointments is compulsory.
 Prerequisite: Successful completion of appropriate courses as identified by the department.

 N.B.
-In this course, you will be required to attend a 6-hour Non-Violent Crisis Intervention Workshop which will be scheduled during your program.
+In this course, you may be required to attend a 12-hour Non-Violent Crisis Intervention Workshop (CPI course) which will be scheduled during your program.
+Or you may be asked to attend this training at another site/agency.
+There may be costs related to this training.